tsunami416604/azure-docs.hu-hu/articles/virtual-machines/workloads/sap/high-availability-guide-suse.md

 Használhatja a gyorsindítási sablonok egyikét a Githubon üzembe helyezéséhez szükséges összes erőforrást.
 A sablon üzembe helyezi a virtuális gépek, a terheléselosztó, a rendelkezésre állási csoport stb.
 Kövesse az alábbi lépéseket a sablon üzembe helyezéséhez:

-1. Nyissa meg a [ASCS/SCS több SID sablon] [ template-multisid-xscs] vagy a [sablon összevont] [ template-converged] az Azure Portalon.
+1. Nyissa meg a [ASCS/SCS több SID sablon][template-multisid-xscs] or the [converged template][template-converged] on the Azure portal.
-   Az ASCS/SCS-sablon a terheléselosztási szabályok csak az SAP NetWeaver ASCS/SCS és SSZON (csak Linux) hoz létre, mivel a konvergens sablon is létrehoz a terheléselosztási szabályok (például a Microsoft SQL Server vagy az SAP HANA) adatbázishoz.
-Ha azt tervezi, hogy az SAP NetWeaver-alapú rendszert telepíti, és az adatbázis telepítésével az azonos gépeken is érdemes a [sablon összevont][template-converged].
+   The ASCS/SCS template only creates the load-balancing rules for the SAP NetWeaver ASCS/SCS and ERS (Linux only) instances whereas the converged template also creates the load-balancing rules for a database (for example Microsoft SQL Server or SAP HANA).
+If you plan to install an SAP NetWeaver based system and you also want to install the database on the same machines, use the [converged template][template-converged].
 1. Adja meg a következő paraméterek
    1. Erőforrás-előtag (csak a sablon ASCS/SCS több SID)
       Adja meg a használni kívánt előtagot.
 Az érték előtagjaként is szolgál az üzembe helyezett erőforrásokat.